hacker30ctrl/DSA-LeetCode/README.md

 # DSA-LeetCode
-here are the leetcode problem that i have solved on leetcode
+here are the leetcode problem that i have solved while learning DSA